Code-Institute-Submissions/Follow-The-White-Rabbit/README.md

 spearatly a player board featureing the Score results, and the level switching controls, with the current level being highlighted.

 Colors:
+Images used for game cards are colorful, for this reason everything else was chosen to be dimmed, no bright colors, no multi-colored areas or elements

 Fonts:
-* Sunshiney & Alice, for resemblance to Alice in Wonderland font.
+* Sunshiney & Alice, for resemblance to Alice in Wonderland font used in the Hollywood film.

 Images:
 * Images featuring Alice, The Cheshire Cat and other characters were used